calincrist/gatsby-starter-netlify-cms/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

         case signedIn, signedOut, signedOutFederatedTokensInvalid, signedOutUserPoolsTokenInvalid, guest, unknown }

 We can take advantage of this workflow to determine what to present to the user.
-For this example we use *signedIn.*
+For this example we use *signedIn*.

 If the user is logged in we can redirect to *MainViewController,* otherwise to *LoginViewController.*